biodiversitycellatlas/bca_preprocessing/README.md

 | oak_seq_example           | R2         | R1           |               | expected_cells |     |     |            |
 | ultima_genomics_example   | R2         | R1           |               | expected_cells |     |     |            |
 | marsseq_example           | R1         | R2           |               | expected_cells |     |     |            |

-For MARS-seq, read 1 goes in the `fastq_cDNA` column even though it is not pure cDNA: it carries the batch barcode, the mapping region and two blocks of ignore bases.
-The pre-processing subworkflow rebuilds both reads before mapping, stripping the ignore bases from read 1 and moving its batch barcode to the front of the cell barcode and UMI of read 2.
-See [MARS-seq](docs/PROTOCOLS_AND_WHITELISTS.md#mars-seq) for the read layouts.

 ### 2. Edit (or create) a custom configuration file